EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-05.md

 ## Lab 2 – Seeds, fixtures, and safety rails (45 min)
 Goal: treat Postgres as the default datastore for dev + tests.

+> Continue the slice-by-slice habit: one brief for the Typer seed script, another for pytest fixtures, etc. Annotate diffs before moving to the next segment.

 ### Step 1 – Typer seed script
 `scripts/db.py`